-OBJECTIVE Detection and assessment of deviations from the physiological limits of placenta delivery and post placenta delivery
+Objective Detection and assessment of deviations from the physiological

+Activity Maternal control

-ACTIVITY Maternal control Examination of the placenta
+Examination of the placenta

 Placental delivery is the period that extends from the infant's exit to expulsion of the placenta.
 It is a high risk period because an important number of maternal deaths (especially those due to bleeding) are triggered during this period.
 Although the prevalence of post partum bleeding is variable, it is still the main cause of maternal death throughout the world.